MOS6510/AbootHDDConverter/README.md

 # ABOOT HDD Image Converter
-A small tool to convert Amiga PC Bridgeboard (A2088/A2286/A2386) virtual HDD files to harddisk images usable with DOSBox or Bochs DOS emulators on Windows/Linux/Mac and vice versa.
+A small tool to convert Amiga PC Bridgeboard (A2088/A2286/A2386) virtual HDD files to hard disk images usable with DOSBox or Bochs DOS emulators on Windows/Linux/Mac and vice versa.

-Since Amiga PC virtual hardfiles are raw HDD files with only a small header (containing geometry), you can not use it out-of-the-box with a DOS emulator on Windows/Linux/Mac like DOSBox or bochs.
+Since Amiga PC virtual hard files are raw HDD files with only a small header (containing geometry), you can not use it out-of-the-box with a DOS emulator on Windows/Linux/Mac like DOSBox or bochs.
 You need to convert this file and that is what this tool can do:

 **ABoot Amiga HDD file => DOSBox HDD File**

 **DOSBox HDD File => ABoot Amiga HDD file**

-Usefull if you want to create hard disk files for your Amiga Bridgeboard on Mac/Windowsd/Linux or to read and modify these files with DOSBox / Bochs.
+Usefull if you want to create hard disk files for your Amiga Bridgeboard on Mac/Windows/Linux or to read and modify these files with DOSBox / Bochs.

 # How to use
 ## Create a PC virtual disk image for Amiga PC Bridgeboard (A2088/A2286/A2386) on a Mac/Linux/Windows